Nasdanika/html/org.nasdanika.html.repository/src/site/markdown/app.md

 * There is a user/actor/role Bob with "verify mainframe feed" action.
 * There is a "mainframe feed" entity which gets uploaded and validated.

-Thinking in terms of actions allows to stay focused on functionality and not get distracted by lower-level concerns such as button colors.
+Thinking in terms of actions allows to stay focused on functionality and not get distracted by lower-level concerns such as button colors, borders, etc.
+Such concerns are important once the core application functionality is solidified.
 One of my friends once told me a long time ago that "it is much easier to make a functional application fast than a fast application functional".
 Thinking in actions helps to deliver functionality faster and take care of non-functional requirements later.